 Direct Support Professional of the Year

-In his role as a Direct Support Professional, Serge has supported people in improving their work skills, and in advocating for themselves as they perform their job tasks at the arena.
+In his role as a Direct Support Professional, Serge has supported people in improving their work skills, and advocating for themselves as they perform their job tasks in the arena.

 “We are happy to be a part of a company that provides them with a way to participate in the workforce, which results in self-confidence and the good feeling we all get from a job well done,” said Serge.
 “Through my eyes as a DSP, the accomplishments of the people I support through this position feel like my own personal milestones, and with each success in their job, I feel that there is nothing that cannot be accomplished if you set your mind and heart to it.”